RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

      device.
 - -t Persistent_Train_file_path is the path to use to the implement the train persistent data.
+- -M The path to the Main (PRU0) firmware.
+- -P The path to the Prog (PRU1) firmware.
 - -u upstream_host   is the host name for an upstream hub.
 - -q upstream_port   is the port number for the upstream hub
 - -c can_socketname   is the name of the CAN socket.